Skip to primary navigation Skip to content Skip to footer

 Remember, this is a workshop to deepen your understanding of street photography so that you will come back from your travels with unusual iconic images to share with your family and friends.

-The workshop will begin with a 40-minute presentation on street photography technique, followed by a 3.5 hour walk around the Lincoln, Korea, and Vietnam memorials during which Mr. Suarez will work with each client individually in capturing unusual and artistically composed images.
+The workshop will begin with a presentation on street photography technique, followed by a 2.5 hour walk around the Lincoln, Korea, and Vietnam memorials during which Mr. Gutierrez will work with each client individually in capturing unusual and artistically composed images.